Cross-platform field app for distributed service teams

 Cross-platform is typically much cheaper than maintaining two fully separate native apps — one team, one codebase, shared design system.

-Cuibit cross-platform app projects start from $700, depending on project scope and requirements.
-An MVP with core features and store submission, and a complex app with offline sync, native integrations and admin panels, are each scoped differently — written proposal after a short discovery call.
+Pricing is quoted after discovery based on scope, team shape and delivery timeline.
+An MVP with core features and store submission, and a complex app with offline sync, native integrations and admin panels, are each scoped differently, so we share a written proposal after discovery.

 Yes — both Flutter and React Native render to native UI components.
 Users cannot tell the difference from a fully native app in the vast majority of product categories.